 That’s a prayer worth repeating.

-Do you see value in saying the Lord’s Prayer or Prayer of Jabez?
+Consider is there’s value in saying the Lord’s Prayer or Prayer of Jabez.
 If your church recites the Lord’s Prayer in unison each week, what do you think about it?

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.